 What are Cherry MX Switches?

-Cherry MX switches come in several different types, each with its unique characteristics.
+Cherry MX switches come in several different types, each with unique characteristics.
 Of the most popular switch types, Blue, Brown, Red and Black are the top contenders.
 Blue boasts a tactile bump with an audible click so you can effectively type without worrying about noise levels – it’s one of the best when it comes to typing speed.

 Brown switches offer the perfect balance between gaming and typing, giving you a tactile bump without any click.
 Red switches are linear and have no tactile bump or click, making them smooth and quiet for gaming.